DesireeMM/melon-reservation-app/README.md

 ## <a name="future"></a>Future Features
 This project had a quick turnaround time, but for future versions, I would include the following:

-###### Account Creation
-Right now, users must use login credentials that already exist in the database.
-I would like to allow users to create their own accounts.

 ###### fullcalendar.io API Integration
 Right now, users can only view their reservations as a list.
 I'd like to be able to integration with fullcalendar.io's JavaScript API to display both user's reservations and potential booking times on a calendar.